-Open Access (+Open Science)
+Open Science (+ Open Access)

-Open Science is based on the evidence that making results more accessible will foster better and more efficient science contributing as well to boosting the development of new products and services in the public and private sectors.
-It is also based on the sociological argument that "scientific knowledge is a product of social collaboration and its ownership belongs to the community" and on the economic argument that "scientific outputs generated by public research are a public good that everyone should be able to use at no cost".
-By openly sharing R&I knowledge among the scientific community but also with the society and companies, Open Science aims to increase the recognition and social and economic impact of science.
-In 2012, the European Commission released a clear recommendation encouraging all EU Member States to put public-funded research results in the public sphere and in 2016 published the book "Open Innovation, Open Science, Open to the World - A Vision for Europe" developed under the EC Commission defines Open Science as "a new approach to the scientific process based on cooperative work and new ways of diffusing knowledge by using digital technologies and new collaborative tools".
+Open Science is based on the evidence that making scientific results more accessible will improve science's overall contribution and boost the development of new products and services in the public and private sectors.
+It is also based on the sociological argument that scientific knowledge is a product of social collaboration and its ownership belongs to the community and on the economic argument that scientific outputs generated by public research are a public good that everyone should be able to use at no cost.

+By openly sharing R&I knowledge among the whole scientific community, but also with society and companies, Open Science aims to increase the recognition of science and maximise its social and economic impact.
+In 2012, the European Commission issued a clear recommendation encouraging all EU Member States to share public-funded research results with the public sphere and, in 2016, published the book Open Innovation, Open Science, Open to the World - A Vision for Europe, developed under the lead of Carlos Moedas, the EC Commissioner for Research, Science, and Innovation at the time.
+Here, the European Commission provides the following definition of Open Science:

-We can also find other definitions of Open Science, such as the OECD definition "to make the primary outputs of publicly funded research results - publications and the research data - publicly accessible in digital format with no or minimal restriction".
-Nevertheless, while Open Science encompasses the Open access of data and publications, it also represents the openness of the scientific process as a whole, reinforcing the concept of RRI.
-As the Open Science and Research Initiative highlights, Open Science integrates several Open movements, such as: open access to publications, open research data, open source software, open collaboration, open peer review, open notebooks, open educational resources, open monographs, citizen science and research crowdfunding.
-The openness to the scrutiny of science and scientific practices by the citizens, that will now have access to data and take part in R&I discussions, it intends to advocate for the public trust in science, a major goal of RRI.
+A new approach to the scientific process based on cooperative work and new ways of diffusing knowledge by using digital technologies and new collaborative tools.
+Other definitions of Open Science include the OECD definition: to make the primary outputs of publicly funded research results - publications and research data - publicly accessible in a digital format with no or minimal restriction.
+Nevertheless, while Open Science encompasses open access to data and publications, it also represents the openness of the scientific process on the whole, reinforcing the concept of RRI.
+As the Open Science and Research Initiative highlights, Open Science integrates several open movements (such as open access to publications, open research data, open source software, open collaboration, open peer review, open notebooks, open educational resources, and open monographs), citizen science and research crowdfunding.
+The openness to the scrutiny of science and scientific practices by the citizens, who may access data and take part in R&I discussions, intends to stimulate public trust in science, a major goal of RRI.

-Open Science concepts can be extended to the whole project lifecycle, as the following figure shows:
+Open Science concepts can be extended to the whole project lifecycle, as exemplified in Figure 50.

-Source: Open Science and Research Initiative, 2014
+Figure 50 - Open science throughout the project lifecycle (Source: Open Science and Research Initiative, 2014)

-In all R&I projects funded by the European Commission, as set out in European Code of Conduct for Research Integrity, providing Sound and FAIR data (Findable, Accessible, Interoperable and Reusable) is an essential part of good research practice and research integrity.
-For more information see the section below on Data Management,
+In all R&I projects funded by the European Commission, as set out in the European Code of Conduct for Research Integrity, providing sound and FAIR data (Findable, Accessible, Interoperable and Reusable) is an essential part of good research practice and research integrity.
+For more information, see the section below on Data Management.

+Open Science case studies

-- Open Science Case-studies: - Facts and Figures for open research data and Figures and case studies related to accessing and reusing the data produced in the course of scientific production - o UK Open Research Data Task Force: case-studies - Case studies on Open Science in the context of ERC projects 5 sets of case-studies - Role of RMAs: Research and Innovation institutions have the responsibility to create an enabling environment for open data, with RMAs playing an important role in 1) effectively training and supporting the evolving information needs of researchers, 2) providing support to the infrastructures to share publications articles or data, 3) advocating, raising awareness and contributing to developing open access policies within the institutions, and 4) carrying and monitoring Open Access Policies themselves.
-As such, EU-funded project Foster Plus (Fostering the practical implementation of Open Science in Horizon 2020 and beyond) highlights the following RMA tasks:
+- Facts and Figures for open research data and case studies related to accessing and reusing data generated during scientific production - o UK Open Research Data Task Force: case-studies - Case studies on Open Science in the context of ERC projects 5 sets of case-studies

+Research and Innovation institutions have the responsibility to create an enabling environment for open data, with RMAs playing an important role in:

+- effectively training and supporting the evolving information needs of researchers, - providing support to the infrastructures to share publications, articles or data, - advocating, raising awareness and contributing to developing open access policies within the institutions, - carrying out and monitoring Open Access policies.

+As such, the EU-funded project Foster Plus (Fostering the practical implementation of Open Science in Horizon 2020 and beyond) highlights the following RMA-powered tasks on this matter: